andrejska/influxdb-grafana-docker/README.md

 http://localhost:3000

 ## Features
-* Grafana without without authentication for user with viewer's rights (default `admin/admin` for editor/admin)
+* Grafana without authentication for user with admin's rights
 * InfluxDB database `js_performance` configured as default data source for Grafana
 * InfluxDB database `telegraf` configured as data source for Grafana
 * Grafana dashboards are auto-imported from project directory `grafana/dashboards`